+house goodies once their boy Bill was Prez.
 Imagine their surprise when the goodies didn't come.
 Instead the homosexuals were the focus of attention (and they loved it).
-Homosexuals and lesbians paraded in Washington, demanded to have their narcissistic wants place on equal footing with ours and openly coveted Bill's missus from their stage on the Mall.
-A lesbian told a national television audience that she wanted to have sexual intercourse with Hilary because she was such a "babe".
+Homosexuals and lesbians paraded in Washington, demanded to have their narcissistic wants place on equal footing with ours and openly coveted Bill's missus from their stage on the Mail.
+A lesbian told a national television audience that she wanted. to have sexual intercourse with Hilary because she was such a "babe".
 Not a word from Bill.
 I guess he didn't mind.
-At any rate he was coming under increasing attack for supporting such a freak show and he had to do something to reestablish his middle of the road credentials.
+At any rate he was coming under increasing attack for supporting such a freak show and he had to do something to restablish his middle of the road credentials.
 He reacted by hiring Reagan/Bush apologist and flack David Gergen and handed Guinier her head.
 In other words he followed a tried and true formula for white amerikkka.
 When in doubt hang a darkey.
-That'll take care of everything and put the world on notice that you have your priorities straight.
+That'll take care of everything and put the world on 'notice that you have your priorities straight.
 It works too.
 The Black Caucus won't do anything because they are so bankrupt that they have no place to go.
 They were firmly involved in the two-party system because it works for them.
 They have cushy jobs, benefits, pensions and life is sweet.
 Why should they join a campaign for independence and self-determination?
 Even through that is clearly what is called for and needed by our people.
-Not just in response to this little melodrama.
+Not just in response to this liftle melodrama.
 That's too crude.
-We need independence because only them will we be able to truly determine our own destiny and not be subject to the whim of racists and opportunist like Clinton and his lackeys. like Clinton and his lackeys.
+We need independence because only then will we be able to truly determine our own destiny and not be subject to the whim of racists and opportunist like Chinton and his lackeys...
 Point #10.
+We want land, bread, like Clinton and his lackeys.

 Point #10.
+Point #10.
 We want land, bread, housing, education, clothing, justice and peace.
-And as our major political objective, a United Nations-supervised plebiscite to be held throughout the black colony in which only black colonial subjects will be allowed to participate, for the purpose of determining the will be black people as to their national destiny.
+And as our major political objective, a United HWW Nations-supervised plebiscite to be which only black colonial subjects will be allowed to participate, for the purpose of determining the will be black people as to their national destiny.
 We want land, bread, destiny.
-Brother Alkebulan